Why Children Are Starting School Not Toilet Trained (And What Parents Can Do)

 What the Data Is Really Showing

-Parents aren’t failing.
+The issue isn’t parents, it’s the approach they’ve been given.
 They’re doing exactly what they’ve been advised to do.

 For years, the dominant message has been: “Just wait - they’ll do it when they’re ready.”